kajahno/ansible-tutorial/source/md/tutorial/1_playbook.md

 #### Role `webservers-nginx`

 We will name the role to be created as `webservers-nginx`.
-To proceed let's create the minimum required directory structure for a role:
+To proceed let's create the minimum required directory structure for the role:

 * Create the file `webservers-nginx/tasks/main.yml`
     ```bash